jenyta-id/24-Jentya/README.md

 - ❓ Ask me about anything related to Web & UI/UX developer.

-- 👾 Fun fact: A quitter never wins and a winner never quits.
+- 👾 Fun fact: "...if you give up before your goal is reached you’re a Quitter.
+A Quitter Never Wins and a Winner Never Quits."